Abortion in Romania: Enforcement of the decree and social control

 To enforce the decree, society was strictly controlled.
 Motherhood was described as "the meaning of women's lives" and praised in sex education courses and women's magazines, and various written materials were distributed detailing information on prenatal and child care, the benefits of children, ways to ensure marital harmony, and the consequences of abortion.
 Contraceptives disappeared from the shelves and were soon only available to educated urban women with access to the black market, many of them with Hungarian roots.
 In 1986, any woman working for or attending a state institution was forced to undergo at least annual gynecological exams to ensure a satisfying level of reproductive health as well as detect pregnancies, which were followed until birth.
 Women with histories of abortion were watched particularly carefully.

 Medical practitioners were also expected to follow stringent policies and were held partially responsible for the national birthrate.
 If they were caught breaking any aspect of the abortion law, they were to be incarcerated, though some prosecutors were paid off in exchange for a lesser sentence.
 Each administrative region had a Disciplinary Board for Health Personnel, which disciplined all law-breaking health practitioners and on occasion had show trials to make examples of people.
 Sometimes, however, punishments were lessened for cooperation.
+The Ob-Gyn chief of individual hospitals were appointment 'watchmen', responsible for meeting reproductive goals.
 Despite the professional risks involved, many doctors helped women determined to have abortions, recognizing that if they did not, the women would turn to a more dangerous, life-threatening route.
 This was done by falsely diagnosing them with an illness that qualified them for an abortion, such as diabetes or hepatitis, or prescribing them drugs that were known to counter-induce pregnancy, such as chemotherapy or antimalarial drugs.
 When a physician did not want to help or could not be bribed to perform an abortion, however, women went to less experienced abortionists or used old remedies.

 From 1979 to 1988, the number of abortions increased, save for a decline in 1984–1985.
 Despite this, many unplanned children were born; as their parents could scarcely afford to care for the children they already had, they were subsequently abandoned in hospitals or orphanages.
 Some of these children were purposely given AIDS-infected transfusions in orphanages; others were trafficked internationally through adoption.
 Those born in this period, especially between 1966 and 1972, are nicknamed the decreței (singular decrețel), a word with a negative nuance due to the perceived mental and physical damage due to the risky pregnancies and failed illegal abortions.
 Over 9,000 women died between 1965 and 1989 due to complications arising from illegal abortions.